 Typically made out of olive oil, garlic, and sometimes egg, this keto-friendly sauce works well with poultry, fish and vegetables.

-With absolutely zero carbs or sugars, you can consume aioli on a ketogenic diet with ease.
+With almost zero carbs or sugars, you can consume aioli on a ketogenic diet with ease.

 Full of flavor, it’s quite possible it will soon become your new favorite keto condiment.